brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

     </code>
 </pre>

 So far we've been working in a directory named `twitterbot-tutorial/char-rnn-text-generation`.
-This directory has held our python code so far, but as we migrate our model to JavaScript, we'll move out of this directory and create a new folder inside `twitterbot-tutorial/`.
+This directory has held our python code, but as we migrate our model to JavaScript, we'll move out of this directory and create a new folder inside `twitterbot-tutorial/`.
 We'll then convert our Keras model to JavaScript.

 <pre class="code">